Pigs are still property – but animal farming is a serious matter for ethical consideration

-Anna Pippus is a Vancouver-based animal rights lawyer.
+Anna Pippus is a Vancouver-based lawyer and director of farmed animal advocacy at Animal Justice.

 It’s official: Giving water to panting pigs on their way to slaughter isn’t a crime.